marsstrange/CMLS_project25/README.md

 Running the Application
 ----------------------
-1. Pull the project from github into your python IDE (preferably pyCharm):
+1. Clone the project from GitHub:
-   - Locate the project file, the usual directory is C:\Users\USERNAME\PycharmProjects\CMLS_project25
+   - Locate the project file, the usual directory is C:\Users\<USERNAME>\PycharmProjects\CMLS_project25

 2. Start SuperCollider first:
    - Open the SuperCollider file and run try.scd
    - Make sure to boot/reboot server each time
-   - Run the supercollider code block by block (Select and press Ctrl+Enter or Cmd+Enter)
+   - Run the SuperCollider code block by block (select and press Ctrl+Enter or Cmd+Enter)

 3. Then run the Python application:
    - Run the main.py file